maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ## Control characters

-The below table gives an overview of all control characters ("SSoS commands"); details are in the subsections below.
+The below table gives an overview of all control characters, the "SSoS commands"; details are in the subsections below.
 Most subsections come with an example, the [source](examples/examples.py) is available in this repo.